If there is one part of your body that makes or breaks your physique, it is your glutes.

 Somebody taking your parking spot or a restaurant getting your order wrong are no reasons to lose control.
 Somebody having a difference of opinion than you or the weather not being ideal are also not reasons to blow things up.

 Take that energy and put it into your goal which is to build bigger glutes.
-You will reach the end goal faster if you can manage your stress levels.
+As a result, you will reach the end goal of having bigger glutes faster if you can manage your stress levels.

 Even if you were born with the serious condition known as Nassatol (pronounced Nah-Sa-Tall), there is hope.